The Twitter search engine is underrated and under-utilized. You can find Tweets from friends, businesses… and potential customers.

 Search Twitter like a pro

 The beauty of Twitter’s search is in its operators and advanced options.
+They’re key to any digital marketing strategy.

 The various Twitter applications, especially smartphone apps, have slightly different methods of searching Twitter, but the general ideas are the same.